GioF71/squeezelite-docker/doc/asus-tinkerboard.md

 ### NTP Issue

-This issue one is mostly related to mpd with a scrobbler.
+This issue is mostly related to mpd with a scrobbler.
 See [this](https://github.com/GioF71/mpd-alsa-docker) repository.
 I was experiencing this issue:

 ```text